Hazurl/breadmisc/docs/specification.md

 | Register A      | 2b   | 12       | The register to move data to                                                                                                                   |
 | Register B      | 2b   | 14       | The register to move data from                                                                                                                 |

-##### 32-bit

-TODO

 #### Notes

 If the immediate flag is set then the next word read from memory is the number to be added to the register.
+If the memory flag is set then the next word read from memory is the pointer to the data to be read/written to.

 ## Calling Convention